mbudaev7/hi_flutter/README.md

     * Deploy built and signed Android application bundle to Google Play Store (currently commented out)

 4. **Web Release** [release_ci.yml](https://github.com/mbudaev7/hi_flutter/blob/main/.github/workflows/release_ci.yml) workflow running each time we do push to `main` branch.
 As repository have protection rules, basically we run it each time we merge PR.
 This worflow is required to show current web preview version of `main` branch after we make changes.
   This workflow will do following:
     * Install Java(for Gradle) and Flutter(Dart SDK) and Flutter dependencies (with `flutter pub get` command)
     * Dart linter checks with failing build if we get 'info' level warnings (with `dart analyze` command)
     * Runs all Flutter test suites (with `flutter test` command)
-    * Build Flutter application web version (with `flutter build web --release` command)
+    * Build Flutter application web version (with `flutter build web --release --base-href "/hi_flutter/"` command) for GitHib pages /hi_flutter default base href.
     * Publish Flutter application web version to GitHub artifacts (will be available in workflow artifact section)
     * Deploy published artifact to GitHub pages in the same repo (`gh-pages` branch) so it could be acessible on the URL [https://mbudaev7.github.io/hi_flutter/](https://mbudaev7.github.io/hi_flutter/)